AdairChan-CSH/VReverything-VR-RTC/README.md

 At your nvidia setting, go to desktop color settings, there are 2 set of choices:
 1. reduce gamma by 20%, set brightness 10%, Contrast ratio 90% (good for some videos, not for games clear objects)
-2. reduce gamma by 20%, set brightness 30%, Contrast ratio 10% (good for videos and games)
+2. reduce gamma by 20%, set brightness 30%, Contrast ratio 10% (good for games and videos)